Microsporum canis: Colony morphology

 Microsporum canis forms a white, coarsely fluffy spreading colony with a distinctive "hairy" or "feathery" texture.
 On the underside of the growth medium, a characteristic deep yellow pigment develops due to the metabolites secreted by the fungus.
-The intensity of this yellow pigmentation peak on the 6th day of colony growth and fades gradually making the identification of older colonies difficult.
+The intensity of this yellow pigmentation peak on the sixth day of colony growth and fades gradually making the identification of older colonies difficult.
 Some strains of M. canis fail to produce yellow pigment altogether, exhibit abnormally slow colony growth and form undeveloped macroconidia.
 Cultivation on polished rice tends to reestablish the typical growth morphology and is helpful for identification.

 Microscopic morphology

-Microsporum canis reproduces asexually by forming macroconidia that are asymmetrical, spherically shaped and have cell walls that are thick and coarsely roughened.
+Microsporum canis reproduces asexually by forming macroconidia that are asymmetrical, spindle-shaped and have cell walls that are thick and coarsely roughened.
 The interior portion of each macroconidium is typically divided into six or more compartments separated by broad cross-walls.
 Microsporum canis also produces microconidia that resemble those of many other dermatophytes and thus are not a useful diagnostic feature.